casid-sand/openapi-validator/README.md

 #### Changing Spectral rule severity

-Any rule in the `ibm:oas` ruleset can be configured to trigger an error, warning, info, or hint message in the validator output.
+Any rule in the `ibm:oas` ruleset can be configured to trigger an error, warning, notice, info, or hint message in the validator output.
 For example, to configure the `openapi-tags` rule to trigger an `info` message instead of a `warning`, specify the following in your Spectral ruleset file:
 ```
 extends: ibm:oas